What is a Separation Agreement?

 Your T4 would be included in your Tax File.
 If you need a T4 slip for the current tax year, only your employer can provide it to you.
 For previous tax years, however, you can request a copy from the Canada Revenue Agency by calling 1-800-959-8281.

-What is Business financials?
+What are Business Financials?

 Financial statements include the balance sheet, income statement, statement of changes in net worth and statement of cash flow.
 Simply put, the income statement measures all your revenue sources vs. business expenses for a given time.

-The three basic financial statements are the
+The three basic financial statements are:

 - Balance sheet, which shows firm’s assets, liabilities, and net worth on a stated date.